Pet2Ant/DaisyWorld-Simulation/README.md

 Libraries Used: Standard Processing libraries for GUI and simulation graphics.
 # Usage
 * Download and Install Processing: Ensure you have Processing installed on your machine.
-* Clone the Repository: git clone https://github.com/yourusername/daisyworld-simulation.git
+* Clone the Repository: git clone https://github.com/Pet2Ant/DaisyWorld-Simulation
 * Open the Project: Open the project in Processing.
 * Run the Simulation: Click the run button in Processing to start the DaisyWorld Simulation.

 # Contributions

+This project was a collaborative effort as a student project.
+Created by:
+- Antonios Niotis
+- Christos Kanellopoulos

+My contributions to the project include:

+* Graphical Interface: Designed and implemented the graphical interface for the simulation.
+* Custom Components: Created custom-made slider, button and slider components from scratch without the use of external libraries.
+* Simulation Graphics: Developed the main graphics for the simulation screen, including custom buttons and detailed visuals.
-I created some of the graphical interfaces, but mainly worked on the physics of the simulation and the graphs.
+* Physics Implementation: Assisted in developing and refining the physics of the project, ensuring accurate simulation of the Daisy World model.
-Antonis was mainly focused on developing the graphical interface of the project.